eloyucu/xkx/README.md

 ```
 You can find the xml result with the modified node here: https://github.com/eloyucu/xkx/blob/master/test/xmls/match/content_set_first_occurrence.xml

+### set_node_multiple
-`set_node_multiple`: We can have the needed about modify all the ocurrences of a node in a path... but only the first occurrence of the father.
+We can have the needed about modify all the ocurrences of a node in a path... but only the first occurrence of the father.
 Example (using this xml https://github.com/eloyucu/xkx/blob/master/test/xmls/short_content.xml):
 ```
 {:ok, {_, data}} = XKX.convert_X2K(xml)
 xml =